influentialpublishers/jigawatt/README.md

 #### io
 **`io :: Request -> Data -> Object`**

-- Can merge new data into object
-- Returns a promise

 `io`'s primary use is to fetch data using the information passed to it from the awesomize function.
 In the example below, we have `io` making two calls to two separate database tables.
 Once resolved, `io` will pass the data fetched from the database along to the `transform` method.

 ```javascript